cdapio/cdap/cdap-docs/hydrator-manual/source/developing-plugins/creating-a-plugin.rst

 Batch Aggregator Plugin
 =======================
-In order to implement a Batch Aggregator (to be used in the Data Pipeline artifact), you extend the ``BatchAggregator`` class.
+In order to implement a Batch Aggregator (to be used with the Data Pipeline artifact), you extend the ``BatchAggregator`` class.
 Unlike a ``Transform``, which operates on a single record at a time, a ``BatchAggregator`` operates on a collection of records.